Skye Patrick: Earlier library experiences

 Patrick was the Director of Libraries for Broward County, Florida where she was the second African American, the first openly LGBTQ person, and first woman to hold the position.
 Before that she was Assistant Director of the Queens Public Library and San Francisco Public Library.

 Library Director of LA County Library

 Patrick has served as Library Director of LA County Library since February 2016 and is its first African American Director.

 As of 2023, the Library Director oversees Los Angeles County's 85 libraries, 1 institutional library, 4 Cultural Resource Centers, and a mobile fleet of MākMō maker mobiles and Bookmobiles which serve 3.5 million people with an annual operating budget of over $200 million.

 Under Patrick's tenure, the Library started a fine-forgiveness program where patrons under 21 can "read away" their late fees, resulting in 13,000 previously blocked accounts being reinstated.
 The Library also eliminated fines for overdue books and materials in August 2021.

+Patrick implemented LA County Library’s iCount initiative, which prioritizes the design and development of services and programs that address the needs of diverse customers and their varying age groups, genders, sexual orientations, ethnicities, social-economic status, physical abilities, nationalities, and legal status.

+Among the services and programs that were developed by Patrick to address the needs of communities of color, is LA County Library’s partnership with Barbershop Books and My Brother’s Keeper.
+Barbershop Books created child-friendly reading spaces inside 10 barbershops in South Los Angeles that were intended to help black boys ages 4-8 identify as readers by connecting to books and reading in a male-centered space.

+The library also created its My Brother’s Keeper Peer Advocates program under Patrick as part of the MBK Challenge, launched by former President Obama in February 2014, which called upon cities, counties, and tribal governments to make a difference in improving outcomes for boys and young men of color.
+LA County Library’s MBK Peer Advocates support special projects, services, and programming at the library while cultivating skills and experience that help them with future employment and schooling.